LayerAkira/kurosawa_akira/README.md

 This ensures that the system remains efficient and secure, while providing flexibility for both ecosystem and external trades.

-# SORTradeComponent
+# SORLayerAkiraExecutor

-The SORTradeComponent (Smart Order Routing) module provides advanced trade execution capabilities for multi-step and snip-9  trades.
+The SORLayerAkiraExecutor (Smart Order Routing) module provides advanced trade execution capabilities for multi-step and snip-9 trades.
 It is designed to handle both atomic taker orders and multi-order routing scenarios, enabling efficient and secure order fulfillment.

 This component extends the functionality of the BaseTradeComponent, integrating seamlessly with its trade execution logic while adding features specific to multi-step trades and snip-9.